Universal access to clean energy

 Designing and delivering affordable clean energy solutions and inspiring people to take climate action

-What started as a humble idea to create a small, portable solar lamp for people without electricity in Ethiopia is now a global project that has changed over a million lives through the awesome power of the sun (see our global impact).
-We strengthen communities from the inside by creating local jobs and generating local profits through our local partners and network of young, African entrepreneurs.
-Little Suns are sold at a higher price in areas of the world with electricity so that our products can be sold in off-grid areas at much lower, locally affordable prices.
+What started as a humble idea to create a small, portable solar lamp for people without electricity in Ethiopia is now a global project that has changed over two million lives through the awesome power of the sun (see our global impact).

 Why is access to light and energy so important?